A property survey is an inspection into the condition of a particular building.

 Saves money long-term

-What’s more expensive, a survey or the cost of fixing problems with the building later on down the line?
+What’s more expensive, a survey, or the cost of fixing problems with the building later on down the line?
+It might well just be the latter.

 While this is another upfront cost during an expensive time, it could save you money long-term.